kyberdrb/arch_linux_installation_guide/README.md

 Installing `linux-firmware-iwlwifi-git` fixes the issue with the firmware and removes the error message from the `journalctl` logs.
 Possible reasons for that is that at the time of writing (02/2020) the `linux-firmware` provided `iwlwifi` firmware from 2014 for my bluetooth device, whereas `linux-firmware-iwlwifi-git` reported firmware version from 2018.

     Bluetooth: hci0: Firmware revision 0.0 build 10 week 41 2018

+Another solution is to disable bluetooth in BIOS/UEFI alltogether, and uninstalling everything bluetooth related in the system.

 Sources:
 - https://bbs.archlinux.org/viewtopic.php?id=126603